Our Team & Board

-Torey McDaniel Tipton, Associate Director of Key Relationships
+Torey Tipton, MPA - Director of Strategic Partnerships

 Torey is deeply passionate about seeking justice for all people, and leverages her experience as a professional in the social sector in pursuit of that goal.
 She joined the Allies Against Slavery team after learning about the immense problem human trafficking presents to society.
 Torey believes in the power of collaboration to influence change, the importance of innovation, and loves working on the Allies team in pursuit of the Slave-Free City vision.
 She brings both a breadth and depth of social sector experience and training including grant writing, board development, fundraising, policy research, policy development, public finance, and economics.
 Torey has a Master’s in Public Service and Administration from the Bush School of Government and Public Service and Bachelor’s in Political Science from Texas A&M University.
 She lives in Austin with her husband, Craig, and their dog Rory.